AckeeCZ/terraform-redis/README.md

+# Moved

+Please use repository on new URL : https://github.com/AckeeCZ/terraform-memorystore-redis

 # Ackee GCE Redis Terraform module

 This module is primary written for provisioning of GCE instance from our Redis image (https://github.com/AckeeCZ/packer-redis)